andycandy-de/SimpleAndroidBridge/README.md

 #### Web promise

-The call type `CallType.WEB_PROMISE` works exactly like the **Full sync** call does.
-The difference is that the return of the javascript call is a promise.
-But the native android function is still called in a blocking way. *(Recommended if you are unsure about duration and you might need to migrate to FULL_PROMISE)*
+The `CallType.WEB_PROMISE` call type functions similarly to the `FULL_SYNC` call, with the key difference being that the JavaScript call returns a promise.
+However, the native Android function is still invoked in a blocking manner. *(Recommended if you're uncertain about the task duration and may need to migrate to `FULL_PROMISE` in the future)*

 ```kotlin
 // Kotlin